 UB’s Emergency Response Team, including designated associates of University Police and University Communications, will send the text and email messages.

-UB Alert messages will be activated and implemented following the guidelines set forth in the University at Buffalo All-Hazard Emergency Plan.
+UB Alert messages will be activated and implemented following the guidelines set forth in the university's All Hazard Emergency Plan, which is available on the UB Emergency Planning page of the Emergency website.

 The frequency of messages is determined by the number of emergency situations or critical incidents.
 In addition, the university runs one test of the system each semester.